-The Slipper lobster, also known as the Mitten lobster, on the right, is found in the Indo-Pacific and the Caribbean.
+The Slipper lobster, also known as the Mitten lobster, below, is found in the Indo-Pacific and the Caribbean.
 It is a bottom dweller found at depths down to 20 metres.
 Its preferred habitat is coral or stony reefs with a sandy or muddy bottom.

 As with other Malacostraca it has two pairs of antennae, but in the Slipper lobster one pair is flattened into a pair of large, projecting plates.
 Also unlike other Malocostracans it has no claws.
 It can grow up to 20 cm long, but most are 12 - 15 cm long.